Tomato brown rugose fruit virus

 If plants are infected with tobamoviruses, as with all plant pathogenic viruses, no curative (=healing) measures are possible.
 This means that the prevention of infections and their spread is of utmost importance.

-The use of healthy, infection-free seed and young plant material, as well as strict adherence to and monitoring of all essential hygiene measures in the production plants, and regular checks of the stocks for symptoms, are therefore indispensable preventive measures.
+The use of healthy, infection-free seed and young plant material, as well as strict adherence to and monitoring of all essential hygiene measures in production facilities, and regular checks of crops for symptoms, are therefore essential preventative measures.

 Phytosanitary status